- Home /

 When an enquiry is brought to us, we need to contact the financial business and make them aware that an enquiry has been received and ask them what has happened so far.
 The personal details of the complainant and details of the complaint are shared during this initial process.

-In order to investigate a complaint, we need to share information with both parties of the complaint to get both sides of the story.
+To investigate a complaint, we need to share information with both parties of the complaint to get both sides of the story.
 Sometimes, depending on the nature of the complaint, we may also need to share relevant information with other individuals or organisations.
 For example: we may share with another financial business, medical experts or credit reference agencies.

-Sometimes we may need to share information with other public bodies when it helps them or us to further their or our objectives and carry out our responsibilities, such as resolving complaints quickly and informally.
 We’ll always satisfy ourselves that we have a lawful basis on which to share the information and document our decision making.
 For example, we share information with the FCA so that we can work effectively and share any trends and common problems we see that could inform future regulation.
-We may also have a legal obligation to share information with the FCA in certain circumstances.
-We may also need to transfer your information to the FSCS if the firm you’ve used has gone out of business and can’t pay your claim.

 We will not share your personal information with anyone for the purposes of their direct marketing.
 We will not sell your information.